12Minu/Website-Performance-Analysis-Python-Project/README.md

         These visualizations support data-driven decision-making.

-How to Run This Project
+How to Run This Project?
      Install Python and required libraries:
      pip install pandas numpy matplotlib seaborn
      Open Jupyter Notebook.